SkyeGamesYT/Bookmarklets/README.md

 * Autoclicker (Any page)

-* Blooket Multitool - Does not work on Monster Brawl gamemode

 * Second Blooket Multitool (Not Mine, Works better than mine :/ )

 * Inspect Menu (Not Mine)